Ichikawa Danjūrō IX: Lineage

-Life & career
+Life and career

 Born in 1838, in Edo's Sakai district, the fifth son of Ichikawa Danjūrō VII, his parents were not legally married.
 He was adopted by Kawarasaki Gonnosuke VI, the head of the Kawarazaki-za theater, where he would begin his acting career.
 His debut was in January 1845, at the age of seven, and he was given the name Kawarasaki Chōjūrō III.
 Just over ten years later, in October 1855, the Kawarasaki-za and much of the city of Edo was destroyed in the Ansei earthquake.
 Now known as Kawarasaki Gonjūrō I, the actor began performing at the Ichimura-za.
 There, he would play Benkei for the first time in July 1859, a few months after the death of his biological father.

 Gonjūrō continued performing at the Ichimura-za for many years.
 In September 1868, his adoptive father was killed by a thief; Gonjūrō would become head (zagashira) of the theater the following year, taking his murdered father's name, and becoming Kawarasaki Gonnosuke VII.
 Later that year, Gonnosuke would play the leading role of Katō Kiyomasa in Momoyama Monogatari.
 This play was an early predecessor of an experimental form which would come to be called katsureki (活歴).
 Gonnosuke would later seek to develop and popularize katsureki plays, which sought to reproduce historical events as accurately as possible.
 In 1874, Gonnosuke, now known as Kawarasaki Sanshō, began managing and performing once more at the now-rebuilt and reopened Kawarasaki-za.
 At the reopening ceremony, or perhaps shortly afterwards, he took the honored name Ichikawa Danjūrō IX, which had not been held for twenty years.
 Danjūrō gave up managing the following year, however, and toured for six years in the provinces of Kozuke and Shimotsuke.